Direct Kernel Optimization: Efficient Design for Opto-Electronic Convolutional Neural Networks: Conclusion

 \section{Conclusion}

-We proposed a two-stage framework to address the high computational cost of end-to-end training in hybrid opto-electronic CNNs.
-The method first trains a purely computational CNN, then directly optimizes a metasurface to reproduce the kernels of its first convolutional layer, effectively replacing that layer with an optical counterpart.

-Unlike prior approaches that focused on tasks with low-dimensional outputs, such as object or digit classification, our simulation shows that DKO enables efficient design of hybrid systems for dense prediction problems like depth estimation, which require spatially resolved outputs.
-By decoupling and dividing optical optimization from full end-to-end backpropagation, DKO achieves substantial reductions in training time and computational cost while preserving the accuracy of the pure computational network.

-The framework extends naturally to other dense-prediction tasks—such as semantic segmentation and surface normal estimation—and provides a practical pathway toward scalable hybrid vision systems that more fully leverage the strengths of optical computing. \\
+We propose DKO, a two-stage framework that avoids the high cost of E2E training in hybrid opto-electronic CNNs.
+First, a purely computational CNN is trained conventionally; then a metasurface is directly optimized to reproduce the kernels of the first convolutional layer, effectively replacing that layer with an optical counterpart.
+Unlike prior hybrid approaches largely demonstrated on low-dimensional outputs (e.g., digit or object classification), our simulations show DKO supports dense prediction tasks such as monocular depth estimation, which require spatially resolved outputs.
+By decoupling optical design from full-network backpropagation, DKO substantially reduces training time and computational cost while maintaining the accuracy of the original computational model.
+The same framework naturally extends to other dense tasks, including semantic segmentation and surface-normal estimation, offering a practical path toward scalable hybrid vision systems that better leverage optical computing.